 It is relatively easy to find trackers that track calories burned and heart rate.

-It’s much more difficult to find trackers that work well with the cross functional, high intensity demands of CrossFit.
-Most of the watches below have features that are now common place such as built in gps, sleep tracking, heart rate monitoring and tracking calories burned.
+It’s much more difficult to find trackers that work well with the cross functional, high intensity interval training demands of CrossFit.
+Most of the watches below have features that are now common place such as gps tracking, sleep tracking, heart rate monitoring and tracking calories burned.

 We’ve done the research and selected the best 5 fitness trackers for CrossFit currently on the market.
-These trackers should help you track your CrossFit workouts at a suitable level for you.
+These trackers should help you track your CrossFit training at a suitable level for you.

 We’ve split into 2 categories wrist worn devices with optical heart rate sensors and chest straps which typically work better with the many movements of CrossFit.
 Where appropriate we have suggested a chest strap that works well with the device.

 Best overall package